 Mistress says things that are, as far as intention goes, orders, but are phrased like permissions.
 “You may get me coffee,” as she hands me her coffee cup, is an order.
 But the sentence starts with “you may”.
-So I asked—should I respond based on her phrasing, or her intention?
+So the question—should I respond based on her phrasing, or her intention?
 In some examples, answering “Yes, Mistress” to something that starts with “you may” seems not quite right, but she’s definitely giving an order.

-She told me to respond based on her intention, and we kind of pondered times with more rapid-fire orders, and I pointed out that some permissions were for things that didn’t take very long to complete, either.
+She told me to respond based on her intention, and we kind of pondered times with more rapid-fire orders, pointed out that some permissions were for things that didn’t take very long to complete, either.
 Sometimes responding was just impractical on the level that in the time for me to respond, I could have already done the task.

 I was thinking about choreography at one point in relation to theater, and how in some cases, the more you want it to look like the characters are authentically improvising, the more careful the choreography has to be.
 And in writing—sometimes, the better the script, the less the lines sound like they’re from a script.

 I think the same goes for protocol sometimes: the more natural you want it to feel or seem, the more thoroughly it has to be thought out.

 And how you want it to feel can be an important consideration.